jyoti-gadgil3/HookedNewsApp/README.md

 # HookedNewsApp
-NewsMonkey is a React.js-based news application that fetches and displays real-time news articles using the NewsAPI and the Fetch API.
+HookedNews is a React.js-based news application that fetches and displays real-time news articles using the NewsAPI and the Fetch API.
 The app leverages React Hooks like useState and useEffect to manage state and fetch data dynamically.

 ## Key Features:
 **Live News Updates** – Fetches the latest news from various sources via NewsAPI.